 The purpose of the physical examination is protection of the public.
 Since student patient/client contact is no different than that of the employees, the facility's requirements must be met.
 In addition, for planning educational experiences, it is necessary that students reveal any medical or movement problems that need to be accommodated or monitored.
 Disciplinary action will be taken against students who fail to divulge information that places others or self at risk.
 This physical exam and risk information is confidential.
 The student's written consent must be obtained before the information can be released to any other parties.
-Minimally, the physical exam should include the following information:
+The physical exam may include the following information.
+The capstone student is responsible for communicating with the capstone site regarding any specific clearance requirements for the site: